ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/URDF-Main.rst

 URDF
 ====

 URDF (Unified Robot Description Format) is a file format for specifying the geometry and organization of robots in ROS.
-It is based on XML language.
-The XML specifications used in URDF are explained `here <https://wiki.ros.org/urdf/XML>`_.
+A URDF file follows the XML format as described on `here <https://wiki.ros.org/urdf/XML>`_.

 .. contents:: Contents
    :depth: 0